 As a nomadic business, they straddle East and West.
 Their Headquarters are in Britain, but they continue to make regular visits to their partner farms, factories and craft workshops in Asia.
 This way they are able to guarantee fair treatment of workers, high-quality production standards and 100% organic manufacturing.
 Nothing is imported, nothing puts a strain on the planet, and every sale benefits local communities.

 Now, under the Jungle Culture canopy, they produce organic coconut bowls, bamboo cutlery and bamboo razors.
-All are made from sustainable materials and innovatively crafted with leading British designers and Asian artisans.
+All are made from sustainable materials and innovatively crafted by leading British designers and Asian artisans.

 Their bamboo cutlery is hand-carved at a carpentry studio located approximately 150km from Hanoi, in the rural province of Thanh Hoa.